ahmadthakur/ahmadthakur/README.md

 -   I know some JavaScript
 -   Started learning Flutter
--   Proficient in version control using Git
 -   Music production skills using FL Studio

 ## Contact

-If you have any questions or want to collaborate on a project, feel free to send me a message on GitHub or email me at [ahmad.thakur@outlook.com].
+If you have any questions or want to collaborate on a project, feel free to send me a message on GitHub or email me at ahmad.thakur@outlook.com.
 I'm always open to meeting new people and working on exciting projects!

 Thanks for stopping by! :smile: